Charter school: Public vs. private school

-Charter schools are publicly funded through taxation and operated by privately owned management companies.
-Charter schools are often established, operated, and maintained by for-profit organizations, and are not necessarily held to the same standards as traditional public schools.
+Charter schools are publicly funded schools that operate independently from their local district.
+Charter schools are often operated and maintained by a charter management organization (CMO).
+CMOs are typically non-profit organizations and provide centralized services for a group of charter schools.
+There are some for-profit education management organizations.
+Charter schools are held accountable by their authorizer.
 There is debate on whether charter schools should be described as private schools or state schools.
-Advocates of the charter model state that they are public schools because they are open to all students and do not charge tuition.
-Critics of charter schools assert that charter schools' private operation with lack of public accountability makes them more like private institutions subsidized by the public.
+Advocates of the charter model state that they are public schools because they are open to all students and do not charge for tuition.
+Critics of charter schools assert that charter schools' private operation with a lack of public accountability makes them more like private institutions subsidized by the public.

+Performance

+There is dispute on whether charter schools are more effective than public schools.
+Several studies find that charter school students are generally more advanced in their education compared to their public school counterparts, and that disadvantaged children tend to perform better.
+For example, charter school students gain 16 days' learning in reading and six in math over their traditional public school peers, reversing previous trends where public school students performed equally or slightly better.
+They also receive significantly less funding than public schools.

 By country

 Australia

 All Australian private schools have received some federal government funding since the 1970s.
 Since then they have educated approximately 30% of high school students.
 None of them are charter schools, as all charge tuition fees.

 Since 2009, the Government of Western Australia has been trialling the Independent Public School (IPS) Initiative.
-These public schools have greater autonomy and could be regarded as akin to 'charter' Schools (but the term is not used in Australia).
+These public schools have greater autonomy and could be regarded as akin to 'charter' schools (but the term is not used in Australia).